tokenizer-inc-canada/www.cscexams.ca/content/docs/Exam 1/_index.md

 > The price at which the quantity demanded equals the quantity supplied.

 #### equipment trust certificate
-> A type of debt security that was historically used to finance “rolling stock” or railway boxcars.
+> A type of debt security that was historically used to finance "rolling stock" or railway boxcars.
 The cars were the collateral behind the issue and when the issue was paid down the cars reverted to the issuer.
 In recent times, equipment trusts are used as a method of financing containers for the offshore industry.
 A security, more common in the U.S. than in Canada.

 #### equity
 > Ownership interest in a corporation’s stock that represents a claim on its revenue and assets.
 See also Stock.